Beginning Sewing Projects

 circle pillow project

-Kids Sewing Project- 5
+Kids Sewing Project- 5 How to Sew Corners

 On a piece of scrap material practice making 90 degree angles.
 Sew along the side to the corner.
 Instead of finishing each side to the end and taking it off the machine as we did in previous lessons, leave your thread in the material, needle down, lift up your presser foot and turn your material 90 degrees.